newbiedeveloper9/BindingManager/README.md

 - \_\_type\_\_ - int

 ## Fast start:
-1. Launch and close the application
+1. Launch and close the application.
 2. Create the 'auto.templ' and 'default.templ' files in the Templates folder.
 3. Create your own templates.
-4. Generate code in the application
+4. Generate code in the application.

 ## Examples of templ files: